 An ear pinning is usually performed as an outpatient procedure in a hospital or in a doctor's surgical facility but can also be done as an inpatient procedure in a hospital.

-If your child is young, Dr. Bartholomew may recommend general anesthesia so she can sleep through the operation.
+If your child is young, Dr. Bartholomew may recommend general anesthesia so they can sleep through the operation.
 For older children or adults, a local anesthesia combined with a sedative may be used meaning you or your child will be awake but relaxed.

 An ear pinning in Portland takes up to three hours with no complications.
 It depends on which technique will be used.